The Most Abundant Salmon in The Togiak River

 How We Target Togiak Sockeye Salmon

 Sockeye are known for their timid and finicky nature.
 We employ a variety of methods on the Togiak to entice these seemingly unwilling fish to bite, many days with great success.
 Targeting sockeye requires many tactics to be available and at the ready depending on the mood of the fish.
-Float fishing roe and single egg patterns, ultra light spinners, spoons, and jigs, and back trolling small dining plugs or small baits of shrimp all put fish in the box.
+Float fishing 1/8 oz steelhead jigs, ultra light spinners, spoons, micro jigs, and back trolling small dining plugs or the classic Alaskan Flossing Method.